 Chain of Title

 The chain of title will expose any unknown owners who might have legal rights and claims to the property.
-These might be current owners who have a stake in the property of historical owners who were not fully compensated upon transfer of ownership.
+These may include current owners with a stake in the property or past owners who never received full compensation.

 The title company will take a step further and research any personal debts that the owner might have which might affect the sale.
 These might include things such as outstanding payments to contractors for any repair and renovation work done on the property.